What really happened to the Führer? These Hitler death conspiracy theories, from the plausible to the outlandish, claim to have the answers.

 In other words, given that the mystery of his death and disappearance is still inspiring talk over 70 years later, Hitler wouldn’t have had it any other way.

-After this look at Hitler death conspiracy theories, read up on Hitler’s descendants who are determined to end the bloodline as well as Jean-Marie Loret, the man who claims to be Hitler’s son.
+After this look at conspiracy theories about Adolf Hitler’s death, read up on Hitler’s descendants who are determined to end the bloodline as well as Jean-Marie Loret, the man who claims to be Hitler’s son.
 Then, see some haunting Holocaust photos that document one of history’s greatest tragedies.